madhan-ntr/sample/sc-200/cld-new.md

 Your organization wants to improve the efficiency of its security operations team and strengthen its incident response capabilities.
 The office of the CISO has identified Microsoft Security Copilot as a tool that can help analysts investigate incidents, summarize alerts, analyze affected entities, and recommend response actions.

-In this lab, you will explore two common Microsoft Security Copilot use cases:

-1. Investigating the context and activity associated with a security incident.
-2. Analyzing security artifacts and performing an advanced investigation.

 > **Important**
 >
 > The original interactive simulations are no longer available.
 This lab instead uses your live CloudLabs environment.
-A freshly deployed tenant has no incidents yet, so **Part 1** below has you onboard your device and generate a real one — a genuine multi-stage attack simulation, not a canned example.
-Parts 2 and 3 then investigate that real incident.
+A freshly deployed tenant has no incidents yet, so **Exercise 1** below has you onboard your device and generate a real one — a genuine multi-stage attack simulation, not a canned example.
+Exercises 2 and 3 then investigate that real incident.

-## Learning objectives
+## Lab objectives

+In this lab, you will complete the following exercises:

+- Exercise 1: Onboard your device and generate an incident
+- Exercise 2: Investigate incident context and activity
+- Exercise 3: Analyze artifacts and perform an advanced investigation

 By the end of this lab, you should be able to:

-* Explain how Microsoft Security Copilot supports incident investigation.
+- Explain how Microsoft Security Copilot supports incident investigation.
-* Identify important information in an incident summary.
+- Identify important information in an incident summary.
-* Review alerts, devices, users, and other related entities.
+- Review alerts, devices, users, and other related entities.
-* Describe how Security Copilot can support advanced investigation.
+- Describe how Security Copilot can support advanced investigation.
-* Recommend appropriate investigation and response actions.
+- Recommend appropriate investigation and response actions.

+## Estimated timing: 60 minutes

 > **Note:** Devices and user accounts in this environment are limited (a single **WIN1** device and one admin account), so "affected device" and "affected user" throughout this lab refer to that device/account rather than a wider fleet.
 That's expected here.

-## Part 1: Onboard your device and generate an incident
+## Exercise 1: Onboard your device and generate an incident

+WIN1 isn't onboarded yet on a freshly deployed environment — nothing onboards it automatically, so you'll do it directly, then run a real (simulated) attack so you have a genuine incident to investigate in the rest of this lab.

 ### Task 1: Onboard WIN1 to Microsoft Defender for Endpoint

-WIN1 isn't onboarded yet on a freshly deployed environment — nothing onboards it automatically, so you'll do it directly.

 1. Sign in to the **WIN1** virtual machine as **Admin** with the password provided in your CloudLabs environment.